SamShowalter/CAMeLeon/README.md

 - RLlib only supports two types of models out of the box for the core policy: MLPs and Convolutional models.
 In the latter case, the dimensionality of the environment and specific conv filter sizes / strides must be provided if the size differs from (84,84,k) or (42,42,k).
 With that said, many agents support LSTM, RNN, Attention, and other model augmentations of the core model with wrapping.

 ### Rollouts:
-- Cameleon rollouts from a checkpoint (which already has a configuration) will also read in a user-provided config file.
-This is not recommended - parts of this configuration will be overwritten if config kwargs are explicitly passed by the user.
 - RLlib is sensitive to filepaths and does not provide intuitive errors.
 The first thing to check if experiencing an error is your checkpoint filepath.
 - Sometimes RLlib will inexplicably present a filepath error during rollouts, usually specifying a JSON file.
 Running the script again with no change usually resolves this.
 - If you specify multiple stopping criteria, the one with the _lowest_ granularity will be chosen (e.g. timesteps > episodes > epochs).